 |

 I had a wonderful first career.
-NZ Tourist Dept mostly
+NZ

-Middle East and Europe.
-Settled down in late 70’s and
+Settled down in late 70’s and have been very

-beautiful daughter, works for the Queensland Premier’s
+daughter, works in the Queensland Premier’s

 Department.